 When PBMs focus too much on chasing rebates, they may miss out on the critical elements that provide true economic value to healthcare organizations and employers, Thatcher Sloan, vice president, practice leader, at Confidio, said during his presentation at the 2021 Pharmacy Benefit Management Institute® Annual National Conference.

-Sloan told attendees of the hybrid conference (virtual and in person) on Tuesday about Confidio’s net economic value assessment of PBMs that that factors in how effective their formularies are in driving prescription to the most cost-effectiveness choices and the rigor of their utilization management.
-Applying formulary effectiveness and utilization management effectiveness to a PBM can paint a truer picture of how well it is managing drug costs, said Sloan.
+Sloan told attendees of the hybrid conference (virtual and in person) on Tuesday about Confidio’s net economic value assessment of PBMs that factors in how effective their formularies are in driving prescription to the most cost-effectiveness choices and the rigor of their utilization management.
+Applying formulary effectiveness and utilization management effectiveness to a PBM can paint a truer picture of how well it is managing drug costs, Sloan said.

-Sloan said the approach was developed recently and that only a handful of clients have taken advantage of it so far.
+The approach was developed recently and that only a handful of clients have taken advantage of it so far, according to Sloan.
 He said the overall purpose was to “accurately represent value to clients when they are making a PBM decision.”
 One byproduct might be a decreasing the PBM industry's emphasis on rebates.

 Sloan also noted that PBMs are often evaluated using past drug utilization as well as network discounts and rebates.
 “The big assumption is historical utilization is going to remain constant into the future,” Sloan said.
 “That assumption is just not true.”